burner972021/ph18-simulations/README.md

-# SECURE ME A KEY… AND DON’T SAY PROBABLY!
-Finite Key Analysis of Entanglement-Based Quantum Key Distribution with Alternate Measurement Bases
+# Optimising Bell Measurement Settings in Entanglement-Based Quantum Key Distribution Under Finite Key Conditions

-Ekert-91 and other variations of entanglement-based protocols' simulations/data analysis/etc.
+Ekert-91 and other variations of entanglement-based protocols' simulations/data

 ## Abstract

-Finite-key effects play a critical role in the practical security of entanglement-based quantum key distribution.
-In this work, we perform finite-key analyses on the Ekert-91 protocol with different Bell settings for measurement-basis choices.
-We systematically compare the performance of different measurement-basis configurations under realistic detector imperfections.
-Using Monte Carlo simulations, we evaluate secret key rates, quantum bit error rates, Bell-inequality violations, and bounds on Eve’s information for varying numbers of measurement bases.
-Our results show that while expanding the set of measurement bases does not improve asymptotic security limits, it can significantly tighten parameter estimation and enhance noise tolerance in finite-key implementations, at the expense of reduced key sifting efficiency.
-In this report, we provide a loose generalisation for finding parameters and conditions where performance of E91 protocol variants are optimised.
+Quantum Key Distribution (QKD) is a promising technology for enabling secure communications.
+While there is potential for increased performance of the Ekert-91 (E91) Quantum Key Distribution (QKD) protocol when measurement bases beyond the originally proposed set are chosen, much of the existing literature assumes fixed and minimal measurement-basis choices.
+In this work, we present a finite-key numerical simulation framework and performance analysis of the E91 protocol, systematically analysing the performance of different Bell test configurations given system imperfections.
+Using Monte Carlo methods, we evaluate lower bounds on the Secret Key Rate (SKR) and Bell Inequality violations for varying numbers of measurement bases.
+Our results show that under certain finite-key conditions, different measurement basis settings for the E91 Protocol can produce higher SKR.
+This highlights the importance of measurement basis designs for E91, or other entanglement-based QKD implementations for reliable quantum communication.

 ## To do

-[IMPT] fix module import paths for e91lib.
+- fix module import paths for e91lib.

-## Acknowledgements

-## References